Netflix October 2019 new releases: the best movies and TV shows coming this month

 Tuesday 1st October

-The Big Bang Theory season 12 The final season of the sitcom about a bunch of nerdy housemates who strike up a friendship with an actress who lives across the hall
+The Big Bang Theory season 12 The final season of the sitcom about a bunch of nerdy housemates who strike up a friendship with an actress who lives across the hall.
+Watch on Netflix

+The NeverEnding Story Stranger Things 3 brought this 1980s classic fantasy back during the summer – and now Netflix has acquired the rights to stream it.
+Watch on Netflix

 Wednesday 2nd October

-Living Undocumented Selena Gomez executive produces this documentary about a group of undocumented families in the US facing deportation
+Living Undocumented Selena Gomez executive produces this documentary about a group of undocumented families in the US facing deportation.
+Watch on Netflix

 Friday 4th October

-Big Mouth season 3 The animated comedy series about the trials and tribulations of puberty returns, with a guest appearance from the cast of Queer Eye
+Big Mouth season 3 The animated comedy series about the trials and tribulations of puberty returns, with a guest appearance from the cast of Queer Eye.
+Watch on Netflix

-In the Tall Grass Horror film based on Stephen King’s novella of the same name about two siblings who get trapped in a field in Kansas
+In the Tall Grass Horror film based on Stephen King’s novella of the same name about two siblings who get trapped in a field in Kansas.
+Watch on Netflix

-My Country: the New Age A Korean Original series set during the transitional period between the late Goryeo dynasty and the early Joseon dynasty in the late 14th century
+My Country: the New Age A Korean Original series set during the transitional period between the late Goryeo dynasty and the early Joseon dynasty in the late 14th century.
+Watch on Netflix

-Raising Dion Sci-fi series about a single mother raising a young son with super powers after the death of her husband (played by Michael B Jordan)
+Raising Dion Sci-fi series about a single mother raising a young son with super powers after the death of her husband (played by Michael B Jordan).
+Watch on Netflix

 Wednesday 9th October

-Rhythm + Flow Chance The Rapper and Cardi B lead a hip-hop talent show in the vein of The X-Factor, with episodes dropping weekly
+Rhythm + Flow Chance The Rapper and Cardi B lead a hip-hop talent show in the vein of The X Factor, with episodes dropping weekly.
+Watch on Netflix

 Thursday 10th October

-The Neverending Story Stranger Things 3 brought this 1980s classic fantasy back during the summer – and now Netflix has acquired the rights to stream it

-Riverdale season 4 Archie and the gang are back for more melodramatic and supernatural hijinks
+Riverdale season 4 Archie and the gang are back for more melodramatic and supernatural hijinks.
+Watch on Netflix

 Friday 11th October